-Waterman introduced its first lever-filling fountain pens at the beginning of 1915.
+Waterman introduced its first lever-filling fountain pens at the beginning of 1915, though it appears some test-marketing took place before the start of the year.
 The pens initially shared the same model number system as Waterman's slip-cap eyedropper-fillers, with the addition of "PSF" (Pocket Self Filling) as a suffix.
 With the change in Waterman's numbering system in 1917, the PSF suffix was discontinued and lever-fillers were denoted numerically by a "5" in the tens place.

 Waterman hard rubber lever-fillers are handsome, solidly built pens with excellent nibs.
 Their design varied but little during a production run of over twenty years, a period that spanned Waterman's heyday.
 Examples are readily available, as are most spare parts.
 The most common sizes are the 52, shown above, and the 52 1/2V, shown below.
 Larger pens include the 54 (basically a 52 with a larger nib), 55, 56, and 58, the last numeral denoting the nib size.
 A pen carrying a #1-size nib, the 51V, was also made.
 It was an export model, and not sold in the United States.